We need to talk, because the good debt vs. bad debt information you see out there a lot is often completely inadequate.

 For example, I haven’t heard a lot of people say they regret going to college.
 Some people loved it, some people thought it was boring, and some people hated it, but only a few actually regretted it.
 On the other hand, I have heard many people say they regret taking out loans, or taking out such large loans instead of as little as possible.

-Don’t base huge, life-altering decisions like that on a label.
+Don’t base huge, life-altering decisions like that on whether you’ve heard a student loan is good debt.
 Not even a little.
 Consider as many things that could happen as you can, because life does not always go perfectly.

 I’m going to harp on student loans a little bit more here, because they’ve negatively affected the lives of huge numbers of people.